se-edu/learningresources/contents/testing/integration-testing.md

 - [Dos and donts of integration testing](https://www.fogbugz.com/blog/9-integration-testing-dos-and-donts/).
 This article shows further advices on specific details to take note when writing your own integration test.

 - [Other testing tools to start your integration testing](https://www.softwaretestinghelp.com/integration-testing-tools/).
 Depending on your application, you can refer to more tools which can assist you in getting started with integration testing.

+- [Getting started with Selenium for automated website testing](https://wiki.saucelabs.com/display/DOCS/Getting+Started+with+Selenium+for+Automated+Website+Testing).
+This article gives an overall guide to integrating selenium to automate integration testing for your web application.

 </div>